Alamao4523/CERBERUS-AGI/README.md

 🎬 See VIDEO.mp4 to watch CERBERUS 🐺🐺🐺 in action✨

-You can always contact me also if this is of your interest/you see it has potential/you want to hire me/you have cool ideas/collabs
+ℹ️ You can always contact me also if this is of your interest/you see it has potential/you want to hire me/you have cool ideas/collabs

 📧 Contact me: albertosendr@gmail.com